Can Guinea Pigs Eat Brussels Sprouts? (How Much is Safe?)

 Can Guinea Pigs Eat Brussels Sprouts Leaves?

-Guinea pigs can eat brussels sprout leaves from the plant occasionally.
+Guinea pigs can eat Brussels sprout leaves from the plant occasionally.
 They are high in calcium, so it’s best to feed them sparingly, no more than once a week.
-Also, be sure to feed them along with low calcium veggies, such as zucchini, lettuce, and cucumber.
+Also, be sure to feed them along with low-calcium veggies, such as zucchini, lettuce, and cucumber.

 Can Guinea Pigs Eat Brussels Sprouts Raw?